Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Schr o dinger equation

+{\bf Model formulation and design.} The steady state Schr\"{o}dinger model with zero boundary condition is

-where we set the domain $x\in[0,1]$ and deployed zero boundary condition.
-Different sources $S(x)$ are injected into the model and measurements $u(x)$ are taken to infer the unknown potential function $\sigma \in L^2([0,1])$.
-In our numerical test, we set the ground-truth potential function $\sigma_\true$ as a Gaussian mixture, see details in \cref{subsec: numerics IA}-\cref{subsec: numerics ID} below.
+where we set the domain $x\in[0,1]$.
+Different sources $S(x)$ are injected into the model and the corresponding model solutions $u(x)$ are taken to infer the unknown potential function $\sigma \in L^2([0,1])$.
+In our numerical experiment, we set the ground-truth potential $\sigma_\true$ to be a Gaussian mixture; details are given below.